15 Most Famous Pirates of the Maritime World

 Sir Francis Drake was more active in the Caribbean during the 16th century as an English wartime sailor than a full-time pirate.

-He was a gifted sailor with excellent sailing skills but was not so lucky in fate.
-Bad luck turned him on the road of revenge, which ultimately set off his piracy career.
-But his intelligent strategies earned him a place as one of the best-known pirates in the world.
+He was a gifted sailor with excellent sailing skills, but fate was not so kind.
+Bad luck led him on the road of revenge, which ultimately set off his piracy career.
+However, his intelligent strategies earned him a place as one of the best-known pirates in the world.

 Presenting an extraordinary pirate story of female strength in a men’s world, these two female pirates were anomalies in the world of pirates.
 But they were headstrong, rational, and knew what they did not want from life.